istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 the service, before initiating a connection to the service.
 This name lookup process is often referred to as **service discovery**.
-In Kubernetes, the cluster DNS server, be it `kube-dns` or CoreDNS, resolves the service's hostname to a unique non-routable IP address (if it is a service of type `clusterIP`).
-The `kube-proxy` on each node maps this IP to a set of pods of the service, and forwards the traffic to one of them selected at random.
+In Kubernetes, the cluster DNS server, be it `kube-dns` or CoreDNS, resolves the service's hostname to a unique non-routable virtual IP (VIP), if it is a service of type `clusterIP`.
+The `kube-proxy` on each node maps this VIP to a set of pods of the service, and forwards the traffic to one of them selected at random.
 When using a service mesh, the sidecar works similarly to the `kube-proxy` as far as traffic forwarding is concerned.